Myrtle Broome - Artist and Egyptologist

 Council Chamber

 Myrtle Broome was born in Holborn and the Broome family came to Bushey in about 1900.
-Myrtle Broome studied with Hubert von Herkomer’s cousin, Bertha Herkomer, who taught in Bushey and Watford at that time.
-Her father, Washington Broome, who had been associated with William Morris, was a music publisher and ran the old Bourne Press.
-He had a house 'Avalon' built in Grange Road, Bushey and decorated it with Myrtle’s help.
+Myrtle Broome studied art with Hubert von Herkomer’s cousin, Bertha Herkomer, who taught in Bushey and Watford at that time.

-Myrtle was an adventurous and versatile artist and between 1911-3 she studied at University College London for the Certificate in Egyptology where she was a pupil of Margaret Murray and Flinders Petrie.
-In 1927 she worked at Qau under the auspices of the British School of Archaeology.
-This led to her working every summer between 1929-37 at Abydos as the assistant of Amice Calverley copying tomb inscriptions.
+Myrtle was an adventurous and versatile artist and between 1911-13.
+She studied Egyptology at University College London for the Certificate in Egyptology, and as a pupil of Margaret Murray and Flinders Petrie.
+In 1927 she worked at Qau under the auspices of the British School of Archaeology, which led to her working every summer between 1929-37 at Abydos as the assistant of Amice Calverley copying tomb inscriptions.
+Four folio volumes of the expedition’s work were published after the completion of the project in 1938.
+These made a notable contribution to the field of Egyptology and Myrtle became known amongst Egyptologists as one of the finest exponents of the art of epigraphy, the study of inscriptions.

 Exhibition organisers: Lucy Kinna and Laura Garrido-Gonzalez